 Feed rate is the speed at which the spinning tool passes over the surface of your workpiece.

 When you work with wood, a low feed rate can cause burn marks on the surface of the wood, and a high feed rate can cause splinters.
 So you need to balance your feed rates for a perfect finish.

 Most CNC manufacturers provide the feeds and speeds suitable for their machines for various materials.

 However, if such data is not available for your machine, you can use various online calculators to calculate the speeds and feeds based on your machine's parameters.

-The structure of the wood makes it prone to splintering, and hence you should be careful about the cuts you make and choose an appropriate cutter.
+The structure of the wood makes it prone to splintering, and hence you should be careful about the cuts you make and choose the best router bit for the job.

 Upcut: Upcut tools remove the chips in an upward direction.
 They can tear the top edge of the workpiece when working on wood.

 Downcut: These tools push the cut wood downwards, which gives you a smooth top edge, but it can cause tears at the bottom of the cut.